 The designer is now focused on his own critically acclaimed menswear line, “It’s the first time in my life I am not planning anything.
 I couldn’t be any happier.
 I will have more energy to focus on and have fun with my own line.
 When the right thing comes up, and I believe in it, then I will once again be [ready] for another company,” he told BoF.

-Benan is of Turkish descent but was born in Stuttgart.
-He spent time as a child in Istanbul, as well as attending a boarding school in Lausanne, Switzerland — all of which inform his polygot, unique and captivating take on style.
+Benan is of Turkish descent but was born in Stuttgart, Germany.
+He spent time as a child in Istanbul, as well as attending a boarding school in Lausanne, Switzerland — all formative experiences reflected in his polyglot, unique and captivating style.